nikvdp/agentgrunt/README.md

 #### Prereqs:

 - a valid ChatGPT Plus subscription and Code Interpreter enabled in ChatGPT's settings
-- a working python 3.9 or 3.10 installation
+- a working installation of python 3.9 (or newer)
 - a local git repository that you'd like Code Interpreter to work on with you

 Once you have those in place, run: